-Local writers publish first literary journal 'Janji Brunei' - The Scoop
+Local writers publish first 'Janji Journal’ - The Scoop

 The literary journal’s first volume will be launched as part of the Tiny Lit Fest at the Youth Centre in Bandar Seri Begawan on December 12.

-Bash said over 60 submissions of poetry and prose in English and Malay were received for the journal but only 15 were selected to be published.
+Bash said the journal received over 60 submissions of poetry and prose in English and Malay but only 15 were selected to be published.

-In the journal’s first issue, 12 writers explored the theme ‘dissection of being’, which refers to “the core, substance and deeply stowed morals, beliefs, ideas, personalities and stories that make up the human”.
+In the publication’s first issue, 12 writers explored the theme ‘dissection of being’, which refers to “the core, substance and deeply stowed morals, beliefs, ideas, personalities and stories that make up the human”.

 The 32-page journal is published in the form of digitally scanned pages, which were handmade by the trio behind The Brunei Writers.